wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

       *  DS pointing to an existent key, but no signatures are made with the key.
-The checks above should be done, with the addition of checking if another key in the DNSKEY RRSet is now used to sign the records.
+The checks above should be done, with the addition of

-Ebersman, et al.        Expires December 16, 2015              [Page 10]
+Ebersman, et al.        Expires January 15, 2016               [Page 10]

-Internet-Draft        DNSSEC Negative Trust Anchors            June 2015
+Internet-Draft        DNSSEC Negative Trust Anchors            July 2015

+         checking if another key in the DNSKEY RRSet is now used to sign the records.

       *  Data in DS or DNSKEY doesn't match the other.
 This is more common in initial setup when there was a copy and paste error.